Prompt Stealing Attacks Against Text-to-Image Generation Models: Background

-With the development of text-to-image generation models, a new ecosystem has emerged.
-To generate a high-quality image, one usually needs to constantly search for prompt modifiers and check the corresponding resulting images.
-As the impact of each prompt modifier is not clear, this process can be time-consuming and costly.
-One example is the logo of OctoSQL, an open-source CLI project for querying databases.
-The designers use DALL$\cdot$E~2 to create the logo and spend around \$30 interacting with the paid API.\footnote{\url{https://jacobmartins.com/posts/how-i-used-dalle2-to-generate-the-logo-for-octosql/}.} As a result, prompts engineers, people who specialize in producing high-quality prompts, start to sell their prompts in specialized marketplaces, such as PromptBase~\cite{PromptBase}, PromptSea~\cite{PromptSea}, and Visualise AI~\cite{VisualiseAI}.
-In these marketplaces, a customer explores sample images generated by different prompts.
-If they like a certain image, they can purchase the corresponding prompt through the marketplace.
-On PromptBase, each prompt's cost lies in the range between \$1.99 and \$9.99.
+While Text-to-Image generation models have gained popularity, producing high-quality images remains a laborious and costly manual process.
+A user needs to constantly search for prompt modifiers and check the corresponding resulting images.
+One example is the logo of OctoSQL, an open-source CLI project.
+The designers use DALL$\cdot$E~2 to create the logo and spend around \$30 interacting with the paid API~\cite{dalle2_octosql_logo}.
+As a result, prompt engineers, people who are skilled in producing high-quality prompts, start to sell their prompts in prompt marketplaces.
+In these marketplaces, a customer can explore sample images generated by different prompts; if they like a certain image, they can purchase the corresponding prompt through the marketplace.
 After getting the prompt, the customer can freely generate similar images or modify the prompt's subject to generate other images in a similar style.

-Prompt trading marketplaces are gaining popularity.
-By November 2022, PromptBase has more than 10K users registered, and the number is still increasing.
+\mypara{Business Volume} To assess the potential impacts of prompt stealing attacks, we conducted a manual estimation of the business volume of a prompt marketplace, PromptBase.
+We chose PromptBase for two reasons: 1) PromptBase is the first and most widely recognized prompt marketplace, thus its business volume can represent the marketplaces to some extent; 2) PromptBase discloses the total sales of each prompt engineer.
+In our analysis, we calculate the sales volume of the top 50 prompt engineers over the past 9 months.
+We find that they collectively sold approximately 45,000 prompts, resulting in an estimated total revenue of \$186,525.

+\mypara{Legal Perspectives of Prompt Trading} The terms of service and white papers of prompt marketplaces~\cite{PromptBase_terms_of_service, PromptSea_whitepaper} explicitly state that all prompts on their platforms are the intellectual property of the prompt engineers and cannot be obtained through purchase.
+Engaging in prompt stealing attacks would, therefore, violate intellectual property rights and jeopardize the business model of the prompt marketplace.